 • Entertainment purchases that are included with conferences, seminars, or training.

-• This instance will require prior approval from the Provost/Vice President of the Department and VP of Finance or Controller.
+• This instance will require prior approval from the Provost/Vice President of the Department and the CFO or Controller.

 Purchases